Same-sex marriage in the United Kingdom: Religious bodies

 At their Yearly Meeting in 2009, the Quakers decided to recognise opposite-sex and same-sex marriages equally and perform marriage ceremonies for same-sex couples, making them the first mainstream religious body in the United Kingdom to do so.
 Under the law at that time, registrars were not allowed to legally officiate at a marriage between same-sex couples but the Quakers stated that the law did not preclude them from "playing a central role in the celebration and recording of same-sex marriages" and asked the government to change the law so that these marriages would be recognised.
 In a joint press release in 2012, the Quakers, Liberal Jews, and Unitarians gave their endorsement to the same-sex marriage consultation.

-The largest Christian denominations have been wholly opposed to the legislation to recognise and perform same-sex marriages.
-The leaders of the Catholic Church in England and Wales have been vocal in opposition, urging both parishioners and schools within its care to sign a petition against the government plans, as did the Catholic Church in Scotland.
-The leaders of the Church of England were concerned that the legalisation regarding same-sex marriage would undermine the Church's position as the state religion of England.
+The largest Christian denominations were wholly opposed to the legislation to recognise and perform same-sex marriages.
+The leaders of the Catholic Church in England and Wales were vocal in opposition, urging both parishioners and schools within its care to sign a petition against the government plans, as did the Catholic Church in Scotland.
+The leaders of the Church of England were concerned that the legalisation of same-sex marriage would undermine the Church's position as the state religion of England.
 The Methodist Church of Great Britain, in responding to the government consultation on same-sex marriage, acknowledged in 2012 that many Methodist churches had, over the previous 20 years, affirmed and celebrated the participation of gay men and lesbians in a union, but noted that the Methodist Church would not use the word "marriage" with reference to same-sex unions.
-However, in June 2021 the Methodist Church's conference voted to allow same-sex marriages to be solemnised in their places of worship, making it the largest Christian denomination in the UK to do so.
+However, in June 2021 the Methodist Church's conference voted to allow same-sex marriages to be solemnised in their places of worship.

 In 2012, the Muslim Council of Britain launched a campaign against same-sex marriage.
-The Chief Rabbi, Baron Sacks, and the Rabbinical Council of the United Synagogue also came out in opposition to the plans, stating that same-sex marriage is "against Jewish law".
+The Chief Rabbi, Baron Sacks, and the Rabbinical Council of the United Synagogue also came out in opposition to the plans, stating that same-sex marriage was "against Jewish law".